telerik/maui-docs/controls/collectionview/events.md

 	* A `TappedEventArgs` object, which has a reference to:
 		* the tapped item through its `Data`(`T`) property.

 * `GroupTapped`&mdash;Raised when the user taps on the group item.
-The `GroupItemTapped` event handler receives two parameters:
+The `GroupTapped` event handler receives two parameters:
 	* The `sender` argument, which is of type `object`, but can be cast to the `CollectionView` type.
 	* A `TappedEventArgs<Telerik.Maui.Controls.CollectionView.GroupContext>` object, which has a reference to:
 		* the tapped group item through its `Data`(`T`) property.
-		* the `GroupContext` reprsents the object that is passed to the `TappedEventArgs ` for the `GroupItemTapped` and the item you have for the `GroupContainerStyleSelector` and `GroupHeaderTemplate`.
+		* the `GroupContext` represents the object that is passed to the `TappedEventArgs ` for the `GroupTapped` and the item you have for the `GroupViewStyleSelector` and `GroupHeaderTemplate`.
 The `GroupContext` includes the following properties:

 				* `IsExpanded` (`bool`): Defines a value indicating whether the group is currently expanded (has its child items visible).
 				* `Items` (`IReadOnlyList<object> `): Gets the child items of the group.
 				* `Key` (`object`): Gets the specific for the group key.